Back to Articles

-Here are some ideas for assistive products that could make your life easier, on a budget!
+Here are some ideas for low-cost items that could make your life easier!

-To get you started, here are a few ideas for low-cost AT to help you in every area of the home.
+To get you started, below are a few ideas for affordable assistive technology products to help you in every area of the home.
+Most of these items are available from retailers like Bunnings, Kmart, Spotlight, Myer, and so on.

 You can buy various helpful products for bathroom safety from many retailers.

-Non-slip mats, for example, can come from places like Bunnings for under $10.
+Non-slip mats, for example, can come from places like Bunnings, Kmart, and Spotlight for around $8 to $18

-It's also a good idea to look into sensor nightlights so you can find your way safely to the bathroom at night.
-Bunnings has an affordable range of these as well.
-You can find some for as little as $10-$20.
+It's also a good idea to look into sensor nightlights or automatic nightlights, so you can find your way safely to the bathroom at night.
+You can find some for as little as $10 to $20 at a range of retail stores, including Bunnings.

 Looking for helpful kitchen assistive products?
 There are plenty of low-cost options available.

-Some jar openers that provide extra grip can be found for about $15-$20.
-Others that allow you to open jars with one hand can be anywhere around $20, $60, or $100.
+Some jar openers that provide extra grip can be found for about $15 to $20.
+There are also automatic jar openers that help you to open jars with one hand.
+These cost a bit more, ranging from $20 to $100.

 Want to make laundry easier?